enigmatry/entry-angular-building-blocks/libs/scss-foundation/docs/modules/README.md

 ## How to use it

-Utilities are nothing more than just sass mixins that won't be included in your code base unless you @use individual file of this library and @include them.
+Utilities are nothing more than just sass mixins that won't be included in your code base unless you @use individual files of this library and @include them.

 ## What's included